-Mr. Tokarz is Lead Director of the Board of Directors, Chairman of the Compensation Committee of the Board of Directors and a member of the Nominating and Corporate Governance Committee of the Board of Directors.
+Mr. Satterthwaite is a member of the Audit Committee of the Board of Directors.
+Effective April 8, 2014, Mr. Satterthwaite will become a member of the Compensation Committee, and will cease to be a member of the Audit Committee, of the Board of Directors.